-During the fiscal year 2012, the Bank engaged the services of a real estate and valuation expert who holds a recognised and relevant professional qualification and who has recent experience in the location and category of the investment property being valued.
-The investment property balance for the year is \$3,882,873 and (2013: \$3,882,873).
+During the year, the Bank engaged the services of a real estate and valuation expert who holds a recognised and relevant professional qualification and who has recent experience in the location and category of the investment property being valued.
+70% of the appraised value of \$6,200,000 was allocated to the investment property.